 Indicates that the invoice was successfully paid for and that automated collection attempts should stop - this functionality is typically used to indicate that payment was received via another method and that revenue should be recognized.

-Please Note: Stopping collection on an invoice will not automatically cancel the related subscription.
+Please Note: Stopping collection (failing) on an invoice will not automatically cancel the related subscription.
 The subscription needs to be canceled separately in order to stop the subscription from renewing again.

 All invoice start with number